For the very best chocolate in New York City, visit Jacques Torres Chocolates. His truffles and chocolate chip cookies are exquisite.

 We selected a 50 piece box of assorted chocolates, a bag of malted milk balls, my husband’s guilty pleasure, and a heart box filled with truffles.

 I felt the same when I popped an Orange Cream truffle into my mouth.
-This diminutive white chocolate orb filled with an exquisite Grand Marneir ganache was a little piece of heaven.
+This diminutive white chocolate orb filled with an exquisite Grand Marnier ganache was a little piece of heaven.